-Note to Students with Disabilities

-Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
+Note to Students with Disabilities Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
 In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability to the Disability Services Office.
 For more information, call or visit the Disability Services Office at Levelland (Student Health & Wellness Office) 806-716-2577, Reese Center (Building 8) 806-716-4675, or Plainview Center (Main Office) 806-716-4302 or 806-296-9611.

-Diversity Statement

-In this class, the instructor will endeavor to establish and support an environment that values and nurtures individual and group differences and encourages engagement and interaction.
+Diversity Statement In this class, the instructor will endeavor to establish and support an environment that values and nurtures individual and group differences and encourages engagement and interaction.
 Understanding and respecting multiple experiences and perspectives will serve to challenge and stimulate all participants to learn about others, about the larger world, and about themselves.

-Statement of Non-Discrimination

-As your instructor, I do not discriminate on the basis of age, color, disability, ethnicity, gender, national origin, race, religion, sexual orientation, or veteran status.
-You can find SPC's Non-Discrimination Policy Statement online.
+Statement of Non-Discrimination As your instructor, I do not discriminate on the basis of age, color, disability, ethnicity, gender, national origin, race, religion, sexual orientation, or veteran status.
+You can find SPC's Non-Discrimination Policy Statement online. \I reserve the right to make changes in course policy at any time.
+Schedule Note: This is NOT your homework calendar; it is a brief overview of the material the course will cover.

-Campus Concealed Carry

-Texas Senate Bill - 11 (Government Code 411.2031, et al.) authorizes the carrying of a concealed handgun in South Plains College buildings only by persons who have been issued and are in possession of a Texas License to Carry a Handgun.
-Qualified law enforcement officers or those who are otherwise authorized to carry a concealed handgun in the State of Texas are also permitted to do so.
-Pursuant to Penal Code (PC) 46.035 and South Plains College policy, license holders may not carry a concealed handgun in restricted locations.
-For a list of locations, please refer to the SPC policy at: (http://www.southplainscollege.edu/human resources/policy procedure/hhc.php).
-Pursuant to PC 46.035, the open carrying of handguns is prohibited on all South Plains College campuses.
-Report violations to the College Police Department at 806-716-2396 or 9-1-1.

-^{}I reserve the right to make changes in course policy at any time.

-Schedule

-Note: This is NOT your homework calendar; it is a brief overview of the material the course will cover.
 This is a tentative schedule, so the course may deviate from this if I deem it necessary.
 There will be weekly readings and assignments.

-Week 1

-T, 8/29 - Welcome to 1302!
-Plagiarism
+Week 1 T, 8/28 - Welcome to 1301!

-R, 8/31 - The Writing Process, Personal Narrative assigned, Thesis Writing
+R, 8/30 - Plagiarism, Email Writing

 Week 2

-T, 9/5 - Parts of Speech, Intro to Grammar
+T, 9/4 - Intro to Narratives

-R, 9/7 - Narration, Subjects and Verbs, In-Class Writing
+R, 9/6 - The Writing Process, Thesis Statements

 Week 3

-T, 9/12 - The Complete Sentence, Descriptive Writing, Word Choice
+T, 9/11 - Showing vs Telling

-R, 9/14 - Fragments, Rough Draft due, Intro to Peer Review
+R, 9/13 - Intro to Peer Review

 Personal Narrative due Sunday by 11:59pm

 Week 4

-T, 9/19 - Intro to Cause/Effect, Run-Ons and Comma Splices
+T, 9/18 - Intro to Cause/Effect

-R, 9/21 - Academic Essay Structure, Outlines, Subject-Verb Agreement
+R, 9/20 - Critical Thinking

 Week 5

-T, 9/26 - Introductions, Using Logical Support, In-Class Writing, Pronoun
+T, 9/25 - Academic Essay Structure, Introductions

-R, 9/28 - Body Paragraphs and Transitions
+R, 9/27 - Topic Sentences and Outlining

 Week 6

-T, 10/3 - Body Paragraphs (continued)
+T, 10/2 - Body Paragraphs, Reasoning and Support

-R, 10/5 - Rough Drafts due, Peer Review
+R, 10/4 - Conclusions

-Cause and Effect essay due Sunday by 11:59pm
+Cause and Effect due Sunday by 11:59pm

 Week 7

-T, 10/10 - Intro to Rhetoric
+T, 10/9 - Intro to Rhetoric

-R, 10/12 - Rhetorical Devices and Advertisements

-Grammar Exam due Sunday by 11:59pm

-Week 8

-T, 10/17 - Summary vs. Analysis, Audience and Purpose
+R, 10/11 - Audience and Purpose

-R, 10/19 - Outlining, Finding Evidence

-Week 9

-T, 10/24 - In-Class Writing

-R, 10/26 - Rough Drafts due, Peer Review

-Ad Analysis due Sunday by 11:59pm

-Week 10

-T, 10/31 - Intro to Persuasion

-R, 11/2 - Outlining

-Week 11

-T, 11/7 - In-Class Writing

-R, 11/9 - In-Class Writing

-Persuasive Essay due Sunday by 11:59pm

-Week 12

-T, 11/14 - Intro to Research, Pronouns

-R, 11/16 - Researching, Outlines Assigned

-Week 13

-T, 11/21 - In-Class Writing

-R, 11/23 - Thanksgiving.
-No class.
+Week 8 T, 10/16 - Advertisements R, 10/18 - Advertisements, Summary and Analysis Week 9 T, 10/23 - Summary and Analysis, Introductions R, 10/25 - Body Paragraphs Ad Analysis due Sunday by 11:59pm Week 10 T, 10/30 - Intro to Persuasion R, 11/1 - Argumentation and Introductions Week 11 T, 11/6 - Body Paragraphs R, 11/8 - The Revision Process Persuasive Essay due Sunday by 11:59pm Week 12 T, 11/13 - Intro to Research R, 11/15 - Using Evidence Week 13 T, 11/20 - In-Class Writing R, 11/22 - Thanksgiving Break: No Class Week 14 T, 11/27 - Researching R, 11/29 - Outlining Research Paper due Sunday by 11:59pm Week 15 T, 12/4 - Review for Final Portfolio.
+Wrap-Up Class.
+R, 12/6 - Conferences.
+No Class.

-Week 14
+Finals Week

-T, 11/28 - In-Class Writing

-R, 11/30 - Rough Draft due, Peer Review, Revision

-Research Paper due Sunday by 11:59pm

-Week 15
+Week 16

-T, 12/5 - Exam Review

-R, 12/7 - Conferences.
-No class.